- A multimedia system integrates text, images, sound, video, and interactive elements to convey information effectively and engagingly.

 - Metamedia: Concept introduced by Lev Manovich, referring to systems capable of containing and transforming other media, adding properties such as software and data processing.

-The most detailed classification allows to identify educational, advertising, informative, artistic, entertainment or scientific multimedia systems., depending on the purpose for which they have been designed and the type of user they are aimed at.
+The most detailed classification allows the identification of educational, advertising, informative, artistic, entertainment or scientific multimedia systems , according to the objective for which they have been designed and the type of user they are aimed at.

 Advantages of multimedia systems

-The use of multimedia systems brings numerous benefits to both users and content creators..
-Among the main advantages, it is worth highlighting:
+The use of multimedia systems offers numerous benefits to both users and content creators .
+Among the main advantages are:

 - Greater appeal and interest: By combining different media, messages become more entertaining and memorable.